KaushalVasava/FlashLight/README.md

+# FlashLight_Plus

-# FlashLight_PlusIt is easy to use flashlight app using a shake-to-wake device, SOS call and flashlight feature.
+It is easy to use flashlight app using a shake-to-wake device, SOS call and flashlight feature.

 Special Features of Flashlight app:
 1. Flashlight in the Dark